 Mercedes-Benz South Africa's headquarters are located in Zwartkop, Gauteng – the operating hub of marketing and sales, finance and controlling, media and communications, information technology, dealer network, after-sales services and supply chain divisions for Mercedes-Benz in the region.

-The company markets and finances Mercedes-Benz passenger cars and smart cars; Mercedes-Benz trucks, vans and buses; FUSO trucks; and Western Star trucks from Zwartkop for South Africa and for the region.
+The company markets and finances Mercedes-Benz passenger cars and smart cars; and vans from Zwartkop for South Africa and for the region.

 Mercedes-Benz South Africa manufactures Mercedes-Benz C-Class vehicles in right-hand drive for the local market and in right- and left-hand drive for export to every continent in the world.
 It also assembles Mercedes-Benz commercial vehicles and buses and FUSO trucks in its East London plant.

 Over the years, Mercedes-Benz South Africa has cemented its position as one of the top manufacturing plants in Daimler AG, ranking in the J.D.
 Power Initial Quality Survey (Europe-Africa region) for six consecutive years.